KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - ##### Click on "Destination" tab
    - On "Connection" field drop-down, select previously created Lakehouse Database "Google_Custom_SearchDB"
-   - On " Root Folder" field, Choose "File".- File because I am copying the raw data in a JSON format.
+   - On " Root Folder" field, Choose "File".- File because we are copying the raw data in a JSON format.
    - On "File Path" field, Leave the "Directory" field empty.
 Fill the "File Name" with a file name, say<latest-US-election-news-opinion.json>.
 This will be the file name in the of copy data in destination
      Lakehouse DB.
    - On "File Format" field drop-down, choose "JSON"
    - Then, click on the "save" tab at the top-left to save the pipeline
    - Click "Run" tab at the top, to run pipeline.
-##### Data is Successfully copy from API source to Lakehouse DB
+##### Data is Successfully copied from API source to Lakehouse DB

 ![Screenshot 2024-09-04 183123](https://github.com/user-attachments/assets/1754a1ed-27c6-4e8f-9fd4-e829911b5907)